ooni/spec/backends/bk-003-collector.md

 The flow for submitting measurements is the following:

-- you create a report (see 3.1)
+- you create a report (see 3.1);

-- you update it by adding measurements (see 3.2)
+- you update it by adding measurements (see 3.2);

 - then, you close it (see 3.3).

-A report that has successfully be open is in the OPEN state.
+A report that has successfully be opened is in the OPEN state.
 A OONI collector should record the last time a report has been updated, and close a report that has been inactive for too much time.
 An implementation is free to choose any threshold for closing stale, OPEN reports; however, this threshold